×

 When we asked people living in Thailand about club and activities where newcomers can meet others, they responded:

 "Expats in Thailand often join local clubs and activities to mingle with other expats and locals.
 International associations, book clubs, running and cycling clubs, as well as meetup groups are popular among expats in Thailand.
 Expats can also get involved with local organizations or volunteer work to meet interesting people with similar interests.
 Social media and online forums are increasingly popular for expats to connect with each other, share tips about living and working in Thailand, and learn about special events and activities in their area.
-Local coffee houses and bars are also great places to meet other expats and locals alike and socialize," commented one expat who made the move to Thailand.
+Local coffee houses and bars are also great places to meet other expats and locals alike and socialize," said one expat who made the move to Thailand.

 What is life like in Thailand?